davegersh/cop-4520-assignment-3/README.md

 10-Minute interval from 25-35 had the largest temperature difference of 40.20719 degrees F.
 ```
+### Evaluation
+In terms of evaluation of this code, since the concurrency primtiive is a simply queue in the form of a MPSC problem, the solution is lock-free and effectively wait-free.
+As the progress is made on each thread, the results are simply sent to a receiver and processed after all threads complete the "hour" of gathering temperature data.
+For runtime, this is not very relevant to the problem as it entirely depends on how long the threads are slept for between each reading.
+For my code I've set it to wait 1ms between readings to represent one minute.

 ### Running
-Type in the following command to run the code for part 1:
+Type in the following command to run the code for problem 2:
 ```
 cargo run --bin temperature
 ```